JSC-TechMinds/ObjectButton/.github/ISSUE_TEMPLATE.md

 - Arduino IDE version (found in Arduino -> About Arduino menu):  **INSERT ARDUINO VERSION HERE**

-- PlatformIO Core version, if you use PlatformIO (found in VS Code tab)
+- PlatformIO Core version, if you use PlatformIO (found in VS Code tab): **INSERT PLATFORMIO CORE VERSION HERE**

 - List the steps to reproduce the problem below (if possible attach a sketch or copy the sketch code in too): **LIST REPRO STEPS BELOW**